How to Cover Up Your Post-Op Facelift Bruising

 While you’re trying to cover everything up, don’t go overboard and interfere with the healing process.
 First talk to your facial plastic surgeon about when it will be acceptable to begin using makeup again and then listen to that advice.
 Introducing makeup too soon can increase redness, up your risk for infection, and more.
 If you notice any changes to this area, talk to your facial plastic surgeon right away to rule out more dangerous associations.

-Choose a Board Certified Facial Plastic Surgeon for Your Facelift
+Choose a Board Certified Facial Plastic Surgeon for Your Facelift in NYC

 Dr. Philip Miller has specialized exclusively in facial plastic surgery for over 20 years.
 A recognized expert in facial rejuvenation procedures, Dr. Miller has been frequently invited to share his specific techniques with his peers at various national facial plastic surgery meetings.